 For the purpose of this annex, the following definitions apply in addition to the definitions in clause 3.
 These definitions are either not present in clause 3 or replace definitions in clause 3.

-access unit: A set of NAL units that are associated with each other according to a specified classification rule, are consecutive in decoding order, and contain the VCL NAL units of all coded pictures associated with the same output time and their associated non-VCL NAL units.

-NOTE 1 – Pictures in the same access unit are associated with the same picture order count.

 alternative output layer: A layer that is a direct reference layer or an indirect reference layer of an output layer and which may include a picture that may be output when no picture of the output layer is present in the access unit containing the picture.

 associated IRAP picture: The previous IRAP picture in decoding order within the same layer (if present).